-- ♦ Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
-So, get a run for your money and load it to capacity. - Turn off the tap when brushing your teeth. - Check every faucet in your home for leaks.
+- Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
+So get a run for your money and load it to capacity. - Use clothes washers with full loads - Turn off the tap when brushing your teeth. - Keep a cold pitcher of water in your refrigerator instead of running until its cold for drinking - Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
 Fix it and you can save almost 6,000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
 It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
-Fix it and you save more than 30,000 gallons a year.
+Fix it and you save more than 30,000 gallons a year. - Consider upgrading older water using fixtures this could save 1,000s of gallons of water per year. - Turn outside faucets off when not in use, don't rely on a spray nozzle to stop water use.